gjgregory/university_projects/csci352/procmonit/README.md

-This is a very modern process monitor for linux-based systems.
+This is a very modern (:wink:) process monitor for linux-based systems.
 It displays a TreeView containing a ListStore of rows containing the name, owner name, %CPU, PID, and memory usage of each running process.
 To anyone reading through this code, I aplogize for the grotesque lengthiness of updateStore().